UOS-CGLab/preprocessor-cpp/Readme.md

 The Catmull-Clark subdivision algorithm is used to subdivide the mesh.

-For face and edge texture coordinates, the average value of the texture coordinates of the containing vertices is used.
+For face and edge vertices,
+the average of the texture coordinates of the containing vertices is used.

 <img src="./etc/imgs/texcoords.svg" width="400">

 Vertex texture coordinates are the same as the original vertex texture coordinates.